What is measles?

 - Atypical cases

-- Confusion with other diseases
+- Confusion with other diseases.

 What is the treatment of measles?

-- Provide nutritional support if necessary
+- Provide nutritional support as necessary.

-- Observe high-risk individuals carefully to prevent complications
+- Observe high-risk individuals carefully to prevent complications.

 What are the complications from measles?

 Approximately 30% of reported measles cases have one or more complications.

 Measles vaccine induces long-term (probably life-long) immunity in most individuals.
-Vaccination schedules recommend a two-dose immunisation strategy, the first dose at 12–15 months, followed by a second dose at 4–6 years.
+Vaccination schedules recommend a two-dose immunisation strategy; the first dose at 12–15 months of age, followed by a second dose at 4–6 years.